2025 Centennial Cup: Greater Sudbury Cubs

-The Greater Sudbury Cubs of finished he regular season in first place overall of the Northern Ontario Junior Hockey League (NOJHL) and went on to win the league championship Copeland Cup – McNamara Trophy after defeating the Hearst Lumberjacks in game 7 of the final round of the playoffs.
+The Greater Sudbury Cubs finished the regular season in first place overall of the Northern Ontario Junior Hockey League (NOJHL) and went on to win the league championship Copeland Cup – McNamara Trophy after defeating the Hearst Lumberjacks in game 7 of the final round of the playoffs.
 The Cubs also competed for the 2024 Centennial Cup in Oakville, Ontario but did not make it past the round-robin stage of the tournament.